 My Time Line

-Finally, I make sure my list has a time line — complete with deadlines!
-For instance, I set a date for all the shopping has to be done.
+Finally, I make sure my list has a timeline — complete with deadlines!
+For instance, I set a date for all the shopping that has to be done.
 Then another date for when the wrapping is to be completed.
-The more things I can get done early in the month, the more time I have to get the last minute things done.
+The more things I can get done early in the month, the more time I have to get the last-minute things done.

 Although it’s not exactly a list item, one of my top priorities is to get enough rest.
 I know that when I don’t get enough sleep my stress level rises to WWOTW (wicked witch of the west) levels!
 So instead of being the last family to leave the party, we make sure we get home early enough to get a good night’s sleep.